t-nicole13/Wine_Store_DB/README.md

 # Wine_Store_DB

 ## Objective
 Create a database of wines that have a quality score of at least 7 for an online store.
-The manufacturer of the available wines will be hidden prior to checkout to prevent bias.
-The goal is to have customers choose wines based on the quality score, alcohol content, and wine color.
+The goal is to keep track of the available wines based on the quality score, alcohol content, and wine color.

 - Quality: Graded from 0 (very bad) to 10 (very excellent)
 - Alcohol: Percentage of alcohol content.